carosio/redomat/README.md

 To use Redomat to build a reference tposs, execute:

 ```
-./build.sh
+./build.sh <stage>
 ```
+Setting the stage from which to start from is not a requirement.

-Once the build is successful use:
+Once the build is successful use

 ```
 docker run --rm -ti -d -p <hostport>:80 <IMAGE> /build/serve.sh